harmony-ai-solutions/quickstart/memory_bank/systemPatterns.md

 - **Pattern**: Orchestration as Code, Configuration as Code
 - **Purpose**: Defines the multi-service application, including images, ports, volumes, and dependencies.
 - **Design**: Declarative YAML files for reproducible deployments.
-- **New Role**: The root `docker-compose.yml` is now used to launch `harmony-link` and `harmony-link-ui`.
+- **New Role**: The root `docker-compose.yml` is now used to launch `harmony-link` and `harmony-link-ui`, and is configured to support Harmony Link's containerized orchestration capabilities.
 Individual service `docker-compose.yml` files are now templates located in `templates/` and managed by Harmony Link.

 #### 2. Harmony Link Service
 - **Pattern**: Agentic Runtime, Central Orchestrator
 - **Purpose**: Manages AI character interactions, integrates with various AI backends and game engine plugins.
 - **Integration**: Communicates with Text-Generation WebUI and Harmony Speech Engine.
-- **New Capability**: Acts as a privileged Docker client to start, stop, and configure other services defined in this quickstart repository.
+- **New Capability**: Acts as a privileged Docker client to start, stop, and configure other services defined in this quickstart repository, including handling command execution paths for Docker-in-Docker scenarios.

 #### 3. Text-Generation WebUI Service
 - **Pattern**: AI Inference Server, Web Interface